RicardoIT-Web/Love_Running_Members_log/README.md

 ![Personalised Welcome Message](views/docs/images/userinstructions.jpg)

-The User will log their daily runs in the format requested:
+The User will log their daily runs in the format requested.
+Any deviation from the format will also be picked by a ValueError and the user will be asked to try again.

 ![User Daily Logs](views/docs/images/userdailyruns.jpg)

-The program will then provide the User with a summary of the input data provided.
-The program will add the total distance and display the total distance to the User.
+The program will then provide the User with a summary of the input data received.
+The program will then add the total distance and display the total distance to the User.
 Another message will appear informing the User that the distances will be logged to the database.

 ![User Summary Logs](views/docs/images/summarylogs.jpg)

 ### _**The Users' Weekly Targets**_

-The program allows the User to monitor their weekly runs.
+The program allows the User to monitor their weekly runs against their weekly targets.
 For first time users, should the Users' selection be "y", the program will display a weekly target provided of "none" km as this is the default setting when a new sheet is created.
 The User will then have the option of typing a weekly target for the week ahead.
 Upon the Users return the following week, the program will remind and display the Users' target provided the previous week.
 If the User decides not to introduce a new target, the last target provided will remain in place.

 ![User Weekly Target Option Yes](views/docs/images/weeklytargetyes.jpg)

-Should the User select "n" for "No", the program will display a message stating moving on....
+Should the User select "n", the program will display a message stating moving on....

 ![User Weekly Target Option No](views/docs/images/weeklytargetno.jpg)

 ### _**The Users' BMI Tracker**_

 The BMI feature allows the User to monitor their Body Mass Index.
-The program will give the User the option to monitor their BMI.
+The program will give the User the option of monitoring their BMI.

 Shold the User decide to monitor their BMI, the program will ask the User to input their height and current weight.
 The Program will then calculate the Users' BMI and display the result to the User.

 ![User BMI Tracker](views/docs/images/bmirating.jpg)

 As an added feature, the program will then ask the user if they'd like to know more about BMI, how its calculated and what the result of their rating means.
-If the User selects "no", the program will update the database and move on, ending with a message thanking the user and asking them to come back the following week to log their runs again.
+If the User selects "n", the program will update the database and move on, ending with a message thanking the user and asking them to come back the following week to log their runs again.

 ![User BMI Tracker no](views/docs/images/bmino.jpg)